 The core objective of financial management at the KATEK Group is to ensure sufficient liquidity at all times to fund daily operations.
-In addition, optimizing profitability to gain a top credit ratings is also key objective in order to secure more favorable terms and conditions for refinancing.
+In addition, optimizing profitability to gain a top credit ratings is also a key objective in order to secure more favorable terms and conditions for refinancing.
 The financing structure is largely aligned towards long-term stability and retaining the financial headroom needed to exploit business and investment opportunities.

-The balance sheet rose by EUR 108.2 million in the reporting year 2022 to EUR 502.1 million (previous year: EUR 393.9 million).
-This change is based on $\boldsymbol{\alpha}$ number of effects but is primarily due to the growth of the Group.
-The fair values of the net assets acquired in the course of the business combination with SigmaPoint amounted to EUR 9.5 million in the financial year.
+The balance sheet rose by EUR 19.0 million in the reporting year 2023 to EUR 521.1 million (previous year: EUR 502.1 million).
+This change is based on a number of effects but is primarily due to the growth of the Group.
+The fair values of the net assets acquired in the course of the business combination with Nextek amounted to EUR 17.5 million in the financial year.

-Non-current assets amount to EUR 153.8 million (previous year: EUR 125.1 million) and therefore rose by EUR 28.7 million.
-Property, plant and equipment increased by EUR 11.4 million, rising from EUR 90.7 million in the previous year to EUR 102.1 million in the reporting year.
-Of this total increase, an amount of EUR 6.8 million is attributable to additions from the acquisition of SigmaPoint.
-Moreover, plant and technical machinery and rightof-use assets to such items increased by EUR 4.2 million to EUR 42.2 million (previous year: EUR 38.0 million).
-This increase includes plant and technical machinery of EUR 4.0 million that can be allocated to the acquisition of SigmaPoint.
-On the reporting date, purchase commitments for investment projects amounted to EUR 1.8 million.
-These relate in full to planned investments in property, plant and equipment.
-In addition, the full acquisition of the shares in Nextek Inc. in Madison, USA, is expected in the second quarter of 2023.
-The purchase agreement was signed on November 29, 2022.
-This investment will be in the low double-digit million range
+Non-current assets amount to EUR 168.4 million (previous year: EUR 153.8 million) and therefore rose by EUR 14.6 million.
+Property, plant and equipment increased by EUR 5.8 million, rising from EUR 102.1 million in the previous year to EUR 107.9 million in the reporting year.
+Of this total increase, an amount of EUR 1.8 million is attributable to additions from the acquisition of Nextek.
+On the reporting date, purchase commitments for investment projects amounted to EUR 17.2 million.
+These relate solely to planned investments in property, plant and equipment.